 - 3. General guidelines for proper specimen transport - a) Transport all specimens to the laboratory promptly. - i.
-To ensure the survival and isolation of fastidious organisms and to prevent overgrowth by more hardy bacteria - ii.
-To shorten the duration of specimen contact with some local anesthetics used in collection procedures that may have antibacterial activity - iii.
-To provide a more accurate diagnosis of the infectious disease process. - b) Alternative to prompt delivery - i.
-Refrigerate most specimens at 2 8° Celsius.
-The following are exceptions: - (a) Specimens that may harbor temperature-sensitive organisms such as Neisseria species should be left at room temperature. - (b) For anaerobic specimens, use Amies Gel Swab.
-(See Table 1.) - (c) Stool specimens - (i) For bacterial culture, mix stool with a transport medium (Carey-Blair medium). - (ii) For parasitology examination, mix stool with preservative (PVA and formalin) - (d) Hold CSF specimens at room temperature unless they are to be cultured for viruses. - (e) Wound and body fluid cultures should be left at room temperatures. - 4.
-Use of specimen transport systems - a) Aerobic transport methods are listed in Table 2.
-Certain types of swabs should be used for the collection and transport of certain cultures, as described in Table 2. - b) Specific transport containers for specimens are listed in Table 3.
+To ensure the survival and isolation of fastidious organisms and to prevent overgrowth by more hardy bacteria. - ii.
+To shorten the duration of specimen contact with some local anesthetics used in collection procedures that may have antibacterial activity. - iii.
+To provide a more accurate diagnosis of the infectious disease process. - b) Alternative to prompt delivery refrigerate most specimens at 2° 8° Celsius.
+The following are exceptions: - i.
+Specimens that may harbor temperature-sensitive organisms such as Neisseria species should be left at room temperature. - ii.
+For anaerobic specimens, use Amies Gel Swab.
+(See Table 2.) - iii.
+Stool specimens - (a) For bacterial culture: sterile specimen container - (b) For parasitology examination: sterile specimen container - iv.
+Hold cerebrospinal fluid (CSF) specimens at room temperature unless they are to be cultured for viruses. - v.
+Wound and body fluid cultures should be left at room temperatures. - 4.
+Use of specimen transport systems - a) Aerobic transport methods are listed in Table 3.
+Certain types of swabs should be used for the collection and transport of certain cultures as described in Table 3. - b) Specific transport containers for specimens are listed in Table 4.

-Table 1: Transport Systems for Anaerobic Specimens
+Table 2: Transport Systems for Anaerobic Specimens

 System & Supplier Description Syringe or needle aspirates Express excess air from syringe, remove needle, and use syringe cover to cap syringe.
 If fairly large volume is collected (2 ml or more), transfer specimen to a sterile container.
 Anaerobic bacteria can survive for 24 hours at room temperature.
-BD BD, Div.
-Of Becton Dickinson and Co., Rutherford, NJ AMIES Gel without charcoal Single swab For abscess wound specimens BD BD, Div.
-Of Becton Dickinson and Co., Rutherford, NJ AMIES Gel without charcoal Soft Aluminum wire For male urethral sampling, as well as sinus and eye specimens
+BD AMIES Gel without charcoal BD, Division of Becton Dickinson and Company, Rutherford, NJ Single swab For abscess wound specimens BD AMIES Gel without charcoal BD, Division of Becton Dickinson and Company, Rutherford, NJ Soft Aluminum wire For male urethral sampling, as well as sinus and eye specimens

-Table 2: Transport Systems for Aerobic Specimens
+Table 3: Transport Systems for Aerobic Specimens

-System & Supplier (references) Comments BD AMIES Gel without charcoal BD, Div.
-Of Becton Single swab Dickinson and Co., Rutherford, NJ For throat, vaginal, skin and wound specimens (aerobic/anaerobic) BD AMIES Gel without charcoal BD, Div.
-Of Becton Soft Aluminum wire Dickinson and Co., Rutherford, NJ For male urethral sampling, as well as ear, nose, throat, and eye specimens Calcium alginate swabs Can be toxic for some strains of N. gonorrhoeae , HSV, and Ureaplasma urealyticum , and may be toxic for some cell cultures.
+System & Supplier (references) Comments BD BD, Division of Becton Dickinson and Company, Rutherford, NJ AMIES Gel without charcoal Single swab For throat, vaginal, skin, and wound specimens (aerobic/anaerobic) BD BD, Division of Becton Dickinson and Company, Rutherford, NJ AMIES Gel without charcoal Soft Aluminum wire For male urethral sampling, as well as ear, nose, throat, and eye specimens Calcium alginate swabs Can be toxic for some strains of Neisseria gonorrhoeae , HSV (herpes simplex virus), and Ureaplasma urealyticum , and may be toxic for some cell cultures.
 Useful for collection of Chlamydia cultures.
-Cotton swabs Residual fatty acids may inhibit some bacteria and Chlamydia spp.
+Cotton swabs Residual fatty acids may inhibit some bacteria and Chlamydia species.
 If cotton is glued or spun to wooden applicator stick, wooden stick may inactivate HSV arid interfere with some Ureaplasma identification tests.
-Dacron swabs Useful in collection of viral and group A streptococcus specimens Nasopharyngeal-urethrogenital swabs Flexible wire shafts and small tips provide easier specimen collection, (example: Calgiswab type IV; ···· especially for collection of nasopharyngeal specimens, (UTM) B. perussis, Spectrum Diagnostics, Glenwood, IL) and male urethral specimens of N. gonorrhoeae .
-Male urogenital = Amies w/o charcoal soft aluminum wire.
+Dacron swabs Useful in collection of viral and group A streptococcus specimens Nasopharyngeal swabs FLOQ Swabs Universal Transport Medium (UTM) with flexible mini tip swabs especially for collection of nasopharyngeal specimens (UTM) of Bordetella pertussis .
 Sterile screw-cap cups Useful for collection of urine, sputum, stool, bronchoaveolar lavage, and biopsy specimens.
 Useful for hair or skin-scraping specimens.
 If biopsy specimen is small, add small amount of sterile nonbacteriostatic 0.85% NaCl to cup.
 Never place biopsy specimen in formalin or wrap in gauze.
-Sterile tubes (screw-cap plastic tubes, Useful for collection of sterile fluids, bronchoalveolar lavage, drainage or sterile Vacutainer tubes without brush specimens. additives).
+Sterile tubes (screw-cap plastic tubes, tubes, sterile Vacutainer tubes without additives) Useful for collection of sterile fluids, bronchoalveolar lavage, drainage or brush specimens.

-Table 3: Specimen Transport Guide
+Table 4: Specimen Transport Guide